 Is There More Than One Kind of Wrongful Death Claim?

 There are two types of claims that arise when a loved one is killed by the actions of another.
 The first claim is the standard wrongful death claim.
 In this action, the measure of the compensation is the full value of the deceased’s life.
 Georgia also allows for something called an “estate claim.”
-An estate claim takes into consideration the expenses spent by the estate regarding the injury and death of the loved one plus compensation for pain and suffering.
+An estate claim takes into consideration the expenses spent by the estate regarding the injury and death of a loved one plus compensation for pain and suffering.

 How are Wrongful Death Case Values Calculated?